queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 The week of October 23rd to October 30th [2020]:

-actually intersex - I shared an article about the Lurie children’s hospital putting an end to so-called corrective surgeries on intersex children [link].
+actually intersex - I shared an article about the Lurie children's hospital putting an end to so-called corrective surgeries on intersex children [post].
 Technically not current news, but this week also contained Intersex Awareness Day, and this article touches on some of the drawbacks of awareness.

 FutureIsGreen - The Langholm Moor community buyout made its goal [shared here].

-Coy - An Aro & Ace Presentation and Style Survey is going on [link].
+Coy - An Aro & Ace Presentation and Style Survey is going on [post].
 I wish surveys that gave the option of indicating genderfluidity actually kept genderfluid people in mind when coming up with the rest of the survey.

 Siggy - The 2020 Ace Community Survey is open [link].